Liverpool Basketball Club

 Liverpool B.C. are a basketball club from the city of Liverpool, England.

-The Men's first team compete in the English Basketball League Division 3 North West league, and the club have youth teams competing in the U18, U16 and U14 Regional Divisions.
+The Men's first team compete in the English Basketball League Division 2 North league, and the club has youth teams competing in the U18, U16 and U14 Regional Divisions.
 They play their home games at the Archbishop Beck Catholic Sports College.

 History

 The club was founded by Jimmy Rogers and Tim Martyn-Jones as a Junior section to the local YMCA basketball team, playing under the name 'Atac' to reflect the flowing, attacking style of basketball they aimed for the team to play.
 The team became independent in 1973 and moved to play their home games at the local Riversdale College, changing their name to Riversdale Atac to reflect their new home base.
 The club then competed in the local Merseyside League and the North West Counties League for many years before turning their eyes towards national level competition.

-In the late 1980s, the club sought to expand their reach in the community as a precursor to entering the National League, moving their home games to the more suitable Everton Park Sports Centre and renaming themselves Liverpool Atac to attract players from a wider area.
+In the late 1980s, the club sought to expand its reach in the community as a precursor to entering the National League, moving its home games to the more suitable Everton Park Sports Centre and renaming themselves Liverpool Atac to attract players from a wider area.
 As part of their preparations, the club also started to compete in the National Founders Cup, and came up just short of carving their name onto the non-league trophy in 1991 and 1992, finishing as runners-up in both seasons.
 The club then entered NBL Division 3 for the 1992/1993 season, earning promotion to Division 2 in their first season.
 Three years later, a third-place finish was enough to secure a place in NBL Division 1 for the 1996/1997 season, but the retirement of a number of senior players meant that their stay in the top English division was brief, lasting only a single season.